manthanguptaa/XMeme/README.md

 > XMeme is a simple CRUD application which allows the user to share memes with everyone that they find funny.

 ## Folder Structure

-MVC architecture patter is used while developing the website and comments have been added properly to differentiate
     .
     ├── controller                   # Main logic of the backend ├── model                        # Meme Schema